Dental Veneers in Panama: Complete Cost Guide, Quality Standards, and Treatment Process

 AssessmentExamination, X-rays, digital impressionsExamination, X-raysDay 1Diagnostic imaging, shade selection, smile design preview

-PreparationTooth preparation, temporary veneers placedDirect application beginsDay 1–2Enamel removal (0.3–0.5 mm), shade matching
+PreparationTooth preparation, temporary veneers placedDirect application beginsDay 1 to 2Enamel reduction (0.3 to 0.5 mm), shade matching

-FabricationLaboratory work periodChair-side sculpting5–7 days vs same dayCustom veneer creation from IPS e.max or Procera
+FabricationLaboratory work periodChair-side sculpting5 to 7 days vs same dayCustom veneer creation from IPS e.max or Procera

 PlacementFinal bonding and adjustmentsCuring and final polishingFinal visit vs Day 1Permanent bonding, bite adjustment, polish